MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ### Checking that the webpage is usable by people with color blindness

-For detailed walkthrough steps, see [Check that the page is usable by people with color blindness](accy-test-color-blindness.md).

 The different donation states use color (red, green, yellow) as the only means to differentiate between the states of funding.
 You can't expect all of your users to experience these colors as intended, though.
 If you use the [vision deficiencies emulation][DevToolsVisionDeficiencies] feature of DevTools, you can find out that this is not good enough, because you can simulate how people with different vision would perceive your design.

 :::image type="complex" source="../media/a11y-testing-simulating-protanopia.msft.png" alt-text="Showing the page as someone with protanopia (red color blindness) would see it" lightbox="../media/a11y-testing-simulating-protanopia.msft.png":::
     Showing the page as if someone with protanopia (red color blindness) would see it
 :::image-end:::

+For detailed walkthrough steps, navigate to [Check that the page is usable by people with color blindness](test-color-blindness.md).

 ### Checking that the webpage is usable with blurred vision

-For detailed walkthrough steps, see [Check that the page is usable with blurred vision](accy-test-blurred-vision.md).

 Another interesting feature of the **Rendering** tool is that you can simulate blurred vision.
 If we choose the **Blurred vision** option from the **Emulate vision deficiencies** dropdown list, we can see that the drop shadow on the text in the upper menu makes it really hard to read the menu items.